-Other areas of work include: self-sabotage, procrastination, depression, relationship issues, emotional and sexual abuse, domestic violence (with victims and perpetrators), bi-polar, low self-esteem, shame, trauma, personality disorders, and anger.
+Main areas of my work include: anxiety, depression, relationship issues, family issues, emotional and sexual abuse, low self-esteem, shame, trauma, and anger.

-I also specialise in divorce and breaking-up issues, and run weekly support groups in South East London.
+I also specialise in divorce and breaking-up issues, and run support groups in Greenwich.

 I continue to attend further workshops and courses, consistently enhancing my knowledge base, and developing myself as a practitioner.